Bainton railway station

 Bainton railway station was a station on the Selby to Driffield Line.
 It opened on 1 May 1890 and served the village of Bainton.
 It closed on 20 September 1954.

 History

-Opened by the Scarborough Bridlington and West Riding Junction Railway, then run by the North Eastern Railway, it became part of the London and North Eastern Railway during the Grouping of 1923.
+The station, which was 1 mi south of the village of Bainton was opened by the Scarborough Bridlington and West Riding Junction Railway in May 1890.
+It was then run by the North Eastern Railway, and became part of the London and North Eastern Railway during the Grouping of 1923.
 The station then passed on to the Eastern Region of British Railways on nationalisation in 1948.